 At De Bohun we ensure children make good progress and no child gets left behind.
-We ensure progress is tracked termly using development matters and tracking grids.
-Children's progress is closely monitored by SLT and the Early Years Leader who then discuss progress with teachers at fortnightly Enhancing Outcomes Meetings.
+We ensure progress is tracked termly using tracking grids and Target Tracker.
+Children's progress is closely monitored by SLT who then discuss progress with teachers at fortnightly Enhancing Outcomes Meetings.
 During the meetings SLT and teachers discuss how to support children, looking at individual needs to ensure they make good or better progress.
-Interventions in both Nursery and Reception are put in place and adapted when necessary to close any gaps small groups of children may have.
+Interventions are put in place and adapted when necessary to close any gaps small groups of children may have.